 What does Product School do?

-Product School is a bootcamp meant to teach the skills necessary to become a product manager.
-Students can attend on campus or online.
-Their campuses are across the US, including tech hubs like San Francisco, New York City, Austin, and Seattle, as well as other large cities like Denver, Los Angeles, D.C., Boston, and Chicago.
+Product School is a bootcamp that teaches the skills necessary to become a product manager.
+Students can attend courses on campus or online.
+Their campuses are across the US, including in tech hubs like San Francisco, New York City, Austin, and Seattle, as well as other large cities like Denver, Los Angeles, D.C., Boston, and Chicago.
 There are also campuses in London, Sydney, Singapore, and Sao Paulo.